peteroupc/html3dutil/doc/H3DU.md

 A 3D rendering context, or null if an error occurred in creating the context.
 Returns null if "canvasElement" is null or not an HTML canvas element.
-(Type: WebGLRenderingContext)
+(Type: Object)

  <a name='H3DU.get3DOr2DContext'></a>
 ### (static) H3DU.get3DOr2DContext(canvasElement)